LeoUschi232/MQSS-Passes-Suite/AI/README.md

  Optimize convolutional design                   | Read research on designs of convolutional neural networks and make the design of agents with convolutional layers similar to state-of-the-art standardized practices uses.
  Create Chemistry Dataset                        | In addition to the MQTBench dataset, create a dataset of quantum checmistry circuits using PySCF and/or OpenFermion.
  Implement A2C using RNN                         | In addition to current convolutional A2C design, create an A2C design which uses RNN and compare its performance to the convolutional design.
+ Implement Experience Replay                     | Implement Experience Replay into the A2C agent.
+ Implement Prioritized Level Replay              | Implement Prioritized Level Replay into the A2C agent.
+ Implement ACER                                  | Implement the Actor-Critic with Experience Replay (ACER) algorithm using convolutional and/or RNN designs.
  Implement A3C agent                             | Implement the Asynchronous Advantage Actor-Critic (A3C) algorithm using convolutional and/or RNN designs.
  Implement PPO agent                             | Implement the Proximal Policy Optimization (PPO) algorithm using convolutional and/or RNN designs.
  Research and implement Prioritized Level Replay | Research the Prioritized Level Replay technique and implement it in the current agents.